 Liesl Tiefenthaler is an aquatic biologist specializing in the fate and effect of contaminants in storm water runoff and wetlands.
 Her current research areas focus on the ecological impacts of hydrologic alteration, particularly in intermittent streams and sea level rise and global climate change impacts in coastal regions.
 Other research areas focus on studying anthropogenic disturbances influencing the fauna and food web dynamics of estuarine and freshwater systems and hydro-geomorphic classification of streams in California for the California Environmental Flows Framework (CEFF).
 She also conducts biological assessments of the condition of waterbodies using surveys and other direct measurements of resident biological organisms, macroinvertebrates, fish, and plants to answer the question of whether waterbodies meet their designated aquatic life uses.
-Other research focuses include stormwater monitoring, and developing biotic targets designed to protect stream health.
+Other research focuses include developing biotic targets designed to protect stream health and geospatial data visualization and analysis.

 She received B.S. in marine biology from California State University, Long Beach in 1991.
 She joined SCCWRP in July 1994.